 Humans are the primary vector responsible for the recent spread of didymo.
 Anglers, kayakers and canoeists, boaters and jet skiers can all unknowingly spread didymo.
 The microscopic cells can cling to fishing gear, waders (felt soles can be especially problematic), boots and boats, and remain viable for months under even slightly moist conditions.
 To prevent the spread of didymo to additional waters, DEP asks that anglers, especially those who also fish the Farmington River or streams outside Connecticut, and other users practice CHECK, CLEAN, DRY procedures.

-• Before leaving a river, stream or lake, remove all obvious clumps of algae and plant material from fishing gear, waders, clothing & footwear, canoes & kayaks, and anything else that has been in the water and look for hidden clumps.
+Before leaving a river, stream or lake, remove all obvious clumps of algae and plant material from fishing gear, waders, clothing & footwear, canoes & kayaks, and anything else that has been in the water and look for hidden clumps.
 Leave them at the site.
-If you find any later, clean your gear and dispose of all material in the trash.
+If you find any later, clean your gear and dispose of all material in the trash.- CLEAN:

 The above procedures will also be effective against other unwanted organisms.